FZambia/dirsync/README.md

 * Concurrent upload
 * Per-operation changes - at this moment we synchronize all structure on every change
 * Do not upload the same file twice
+* Make it cross-platform to handle os specific path separators
 * Better error handling - at moment client exits on every error
 * More clever decision on when to use rolling checksum upload
 * Bidirectional synchronization 🔥
 * This list is endless actually ...
+Just use Dropbox maybe?